Statement on Academic Accommodations for Religious Holidays

 In particular, we believe that:

 - Faculty should provide course syllabi at the beginning of each term that specify dates of exams and due dates of assignments.
-Every effort should be made to avoid scheduling exams on religious holidays.
-(A calendar of religious holidays will be maintained on the Office of the University Chaplain website.)
+Every effort should be made to avoid scheduling exams on religious holidays (A calendar of religious holidays will be maintained on the Religious & Spiritual Life website).
 It is the responsibility of students to review these syllabi as soon as they are distributed and to consult the faculty member promptly regarding any possible conflicts.
 Upon the timely request of students, faculty members should, whenever possible, reschedule exams and assignment deadlines that fall on religious holidays.
 In some cases, it may be advisable for the student to change sections or courses.

 - Students should not be penalized for class absences because of religious holidays.
 Students should notify the faculty member of conflicts due to religious holidays well in advance of any anticipated absence.
 If asked, the student should provide accurate information about the obligations entailed in the observance of that particular holiday.